kuking/seof/PROPOSAL.md

   part of its signed plaintext.
 This is verified.

 - Most filesystems can handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file). seof supports sparse files, but read of empty/zeroed blocks is disabled by default to avoid a possible attack (see: XXX flag).
-User can [`Seek`](https://golang.org/pkg/os/#File.Seek) to any part of the file, write a byte, and later read it.
-Reading outside the block boundaries of a never written block will fail unless explicitly enabled.
+User create a new file and [`Seek`](https://golang.org/pkg/os/#File.Seek) to any part of the file, write a byte, and later read it.
+Reading outside the block boundaries of the unique written byte will fail unless explicitly enabled.

-  __Long explanation__: in order to keep track of blocks holding data, seof should keep a write-track-bitmap of previously written blocks.
-So when a block is read from the disk and comes completely empty (zeroed), but the bitmap says it was written previously, it is fair to assume the data has been lost, therefore deemed inconsistent (or potentially manipulated by a malicious actor.).
-Without this write-tracking-bitmap, a zeroed block by a malicious actor and an honest empty blob in a sparse file are indistinguishable, potentially allowing a "selective zero-ing attack.".
-So, unless you
+  __Long explanation__: in order to keep track of blocks holding data, seof should keep a block-written-bitmap.
+So when a block is read from the disk and comes completely empty (zeroed, no AEAD seal present), but the block-written-bitmap accuses it was written previously, it is fair to assume the data has been lost, therefore deemed inconsistent, an IO error should be raised (it could have been zeroed by a malicious actor, too.).
+Without this block-written-bitmap, a zeroed block by a malicious actor and an honest empty blob in a sparse file are indistinguishable, potentially allowing a "selective block zero-ing attack." and failing the integrity assurances.